ocean-eddy-cpt/ocean-eddy-cpt.github.io/doc/calendar.md

 ### CPT Annual Meeting, 2023:

 Our annual meeting will be held May 8-10, 2023, in Woods Hole and Online.

 We are welcoming abstracts and registration at <https://tinyurl.com/cpt-abstract23>.

+Further information can be found at <https://www2.whoi.edu/site/eddyenergy2023/>.

 <a href="https://tinyurl.com/cpt-abstract23">![flyer](/_static/CPT-2023-flyer.png)<a>